-What do I need to bring to the Open House?
+What do I need to bring to the Recruitment Information Night (Open House)?

-Only questions & perhaps a warm coat - it can get a little chilly in our vehicle bay.
-Also bring your diary so you can note down your interview time.
+Only questions, a notebook & perhaps a warm coat - it can get a little chilly in our vehicle bay.

 I live outside of Calgary, is that a problem?